I'm Honey!

 How I Filled My Days

-This summer I played mahjong , had a few lovely lunches with close friends, and began a new multigenerational relationship with Shoshanna, the Rabbi of our synagogue, Temple Sholom.
+This summer I played mahjong, had a few lovely lunches with close friends, and began a new multigenerational relationship with Shoshanna, the Rabbi of our synagogue, Temple Sholom.
 Our time together was enriching.
 Enriching friendships developed with very busy women, who live in the building.
 They made time for me and showered me with concern and friendship.

 Some old friends disappeared into the woodwork.
 La De Da.
 I exercised daily and drove to my Pilates class.
 After months of work, I finished furnishing decorating one room and started on another in our condo in the sky.
 And I daydreamed about a few new passions that will feed my soul.
+Throughout these activities, I made it a point to maintain focus on personal growth and meaningful pursuits, ensuring that my summer was intentional and fulfilling.

 I continued to laugh and fill my cup with projects that brought fulfillment, talked on the phone with friends, kept abreast of politics, watched series on Netflix and Prime, Hulu, and Apple TV.
 I was captivated by The Bear, We Are One, and Prisoners of War.
 And, I worked on Honey Good and my private FaceBook Groups, and I enjoyed family visits from out-of-town grandchildren, enveloped the quiet of the day, listened to music, wrote stories, and, most importantly, spent hours with my ultimate concierge and my pooch, America Good.
 For you sweet readers experiencing a life change — empower yourself to continue to thrive, just differently.